-Russell Microcap Growth Index Total Return GBP - this has been chosen as the most suitable performance target given that this strategy is designed to outperform the broader US microcap universe of companies.
-The Fund will not be constrained by this Target Benchmark nor will it be used for anything else other than providing guidance for the size of underlying companies included in the strategy and measuring outperformance.
+Russell Microcap Growth Index Total Return GBP.

+This benchmark has been chosen as the most suitable performance benchmarkmas it captures microcap US equities and therefore provides a broad representation of the investible universe for achieving the Funds objective.

+The Fund is actively managed and therefore will not be constrained by this benchmark.
+The portfolio manager may deviate from the benchmark when making investment decisions and can make investments in securities that are not included in the benchmark.
+The benchmark will only be used for providing guidance for the size of underlying companies included in the strategy and measuring outperformance.